pkunlp-icler/FastV/README.md

 ### Support KV Cache

-Now you can set `use_cache=True` in the generate function of `./demo-hf.py` to enable fastv with static kv-cache pruning.
-Note that, the implementation is slightly different from original fastv, all decoding tokens now attend to the same image tokens after pruning in the first forward process.
-While in the original fastv, the full image tokens would be re-pruned in each forward pass.
+Now, by setting use_cache=True in the generate function of ./demo-hf.py, you can activate fastv with the added efficiency of static kv-cache pruning.
+It's important to note that this implementation diverges slightly from the original version of fastv.
+In our approach, once pruning occurs in the initial forward process, all subsequent decoding tokens uniformly attend to the same set of image tokens.
+This contrasts with the original fastv method, where image tokens were subject to re-pruning during each forward pass.
+Our findings indicate that enabling kv-cache in fastv results in a consistent reduction in CUDA memory usage, alongside a modest decrease in latency (approximately 8%).
+This efficiency gain is primarily limited by the current short length of image tokens in tasks involving single image understanding.
+However, in contexts requiring video understanding, which involves around 2,000 image tokens, the latency reduction achieved by fastv (with K=2 and R=50%) can reach up to 25%.

 ### Support LMMs-Eval